World Lizard DayLots of Lizards at the Zoo

 -Some lizards are live bearers and some are egg layers.

-World of Reptiles is opening in Winter 2018.
+World of Reptiles is opening in Summer 2018.
 Keep checking the Virginia Zoo blog for updates and information as we get closer to opening.
 To donate and for more information CLICK HERE.